Reducing Extremism

 He couldn't understand how his son could do it.

-but could he be helped locally?
+but could he have been helped locally?

-If so how and why?
-How could they be helped and can you develop support locally?
+If so, how and why?
+How could they be helped, and can you develop support locally?

 What could you and those around you do?